- Your Texas State GPA must be a 2.0 or higher

 Additional Requirements for Specific Majors/Programs

-- For Accounting majors in the 2014 catalog and later: your Accounting GPA must be a 2.5 or higher
+- For Accounting majors: Your Accounting GPA must be a 2.5 or higher

-- For BA Economics students: your Economics GPA must be a 2.25 or higher
+- For Bachelor of Arts with a Major in Economics students: Your Economics GPA must be a 2.25 or higher

 - If you are pursuing a minor, your minor GPA must be a 2.0 or higher